michaelwittig/erlang-q/README.md

 #### Q => Erlang

-The items of a list are serialized like described in the type.
+The items of a list are deserialized like described in the type.

 	(1i;2i;3i) => [1, 2, 3]